Skip to content

 1. Ovasitol by Theralogix — Best for PCOS

-Ovasitol is the evidence-aligned gold standard for PCOS management.
+Ovasitol is an option aligned with the studied 40:1 myo-inositol to D-chiro-inositol ratio.
 The 40:1 myo-inositol to D-chiro-inositol ratio matches the formulation researched by Unfer et al., 2017 (doi:10.1177/1933719116660651) — and it is NSF Certified for Content, meaning the stated doses are independently verified.

 Pros: